-First-gen Volunteers set the ground work of the project for schools and communities, working with small pull-out groups in years 4, 5 & 6 their first year, and co-teaching in their 2nd year of service.
-The 1st gen Volunteer recommends teachers with whom the 2nd gen Volunteer can work.
+First-Gen Volunteers set the groundwork of the project for schools and communities, working with small pull-out groups in years 4, 5 & 6 their first year, and co-teaching in their 2nd year of service.
+The 1st Gen Volunteer recommends teachers with whom the 2nd Gen PCV can work.

-Second-gen Volunteers will pick up where the previous Volunteer left off - working with years 4, 5 & 6, continuing already set up secondary projects, and working closely with school teachers to build capacity through co-teaching and professional development training.
+Second-Gen Volunteers will pick up where the previous Volunteer left off - working with years 4, 5 & 6, continuing established secondary projects, and working closely with schoolteachers to build capacity through co-teaching and professional development training.

-Volunteers also assist schools in developing libraries and library lending programs, create before and after school reading programs, and, in some cases, teach computer skills.
-Finally, Volunteers engage parents and other community members in English literacy through initiating family literacy activities and inviting parents to school-based events.
+Volunteers also work with counterparts to develop libraries and introducing different systems of arranging books, create before and after school reading programs, and, in some cases, teach computer skills.
+Finally, Volunteers and their counterparts engage parents and other community members in English literacy by initiating family literacy activities and inviting parents to school-based events.

 COVID-19 Volunteer Activities